frappe/erpnext_documentation/user/manual/en/setting-up/feedback/manual-feedback-request.md

 <!-- add-breadcrumbs -->
 # Manual Feedback Request

-> NOTE: This feature has been removed in Version 12 as is was not very configurable and can be done better with Web Forms and Notifications
+> NOTE: This feature has been removed in Version 12 as it was not very configurable and can be done better with Web Forms and Notifications

 We can also send the feedback request to Customer/User without configuring the Feedback Trigger.